thatmarkmeyer/Audio-File-Splitter/README.md

 # Audio File Splitter
-Vinyl &amp; Tape Audio File Splitter is a single-file browser tool for splitting vinyl and cassette recordings into individual tracks, tagging them with metadata from MusicBrainz, and exporting them as WAV files or FFmpeg scripts.
+Vinyl &amp; Tape Audio File Splitter is a single-file browser tool for:
+- splitting recordings into individual tracks,
+- tagging them with metadata, and
+- exporting them as WAV files or FFmpeg scripts.

 No installation.
 No uploads.
 Runs in the browser.
 Optional song recognition requires third-party connection.

-The tool is divided into 5 sections.

 ## 1. Add an audio file.
 (MP3, WAV, FLAC, OGG, M4A).
 Large VBR MP3s are handled via chunked decoding.